 - Right of way: Trolleys, Buses, and disembarking passengers always have the right of way in all Scandinavian countries.
 If a bus passenger gets off at an intersection, you are to wait until they cross the street to continue forward.

 - Seat belts: Passengers in the front and back seat must all wear seat belts when in motion.
-Children under 3 years old or under four feet, 5 inches (1.25 meters) tall must ride in an appropriately-fitted car seat.
+Children under three years old or under four feet, 5 inches (1.25 meters) tall must ride in an appropriately-fitted car seat.

 - Speed limits: The maximum speed allowed depends on the type of road you're on and the country you're visiting.
 The general speed limit for residential areas is 30 kilometers per hour (18 miles per hour) while the speed limit for non-urban roads is typically 80 kilometers per hour (50 miles per hour).